|

 About us

 Elisa Paloschi is a Toronto based filmmaker and photographer who spends most of her time traveling far from the city, including a 10 year stint in Italy.
 While living in Palermo, Elisa explored Sicily extensively and continues to do so with yearly visits to the place that feels more like home than anywhere else she knows.
 She is fluent in Italian, has a deep understanding of the nuances of the southern culture and dialects and in particular knows when yes means no and that a green light does not always give you right of way.
-Elisa has designed and led photography and culinary tours to Italy since 2005.
+Elisa has designed and led photography tours to Italy and India since 2005.

 Sonia Ter Hovanessian, originally from the U.K. came to Italy ten years ago and has made a home for herself in this intriguing and beautiful country.
 To keep herself out of trouble she divides her time between playing, teaching music & photography as well as designing and guiding biking tours and photographic tours in Europe.
 These include: Street Photography in London for Italians, and Tours around Italy. www.soniaterhovanessian.com